FraunhoferIOSB/FROST-Server/docs/settings/auth.md

 More fine-grained authorisation rules can be configured using:
 * plugins with `EntityType` validators,
+* plugins with `Security Wrappers` and `Security Validators`,
 * PostgreSQL Row-level security (see `persistence.transactionRole` setting).

+Using `Security Wrappers` and `Security Validators` it is possible define in minute detail what a user is allowed to read, create, update and delete.
+The rules for this can take into account what the relations are that each Entity has with other Entities, as deep as required.
+Setting this up correctly is not trivial and a mistake in the authorisation may inadvertently open your data for reading or even editing.
+Therefore, we strongly recommend you contact us for support if your use case requires fine-grained authorisation.

 ## Roles